Massachusetts Eviction Notice

 Step 1: Deliver the Notice

-The landlord must serve the appropriate notice to the tenant.
+Landlords must serve the appropriate notice to tenants.

 Step 2: Wait for Tenant Response

-If the tenant remedies the issue or vacates within the notice period, no further action is needed.
+If tenants remedy the issue or vacate within the notice period, no further action is needed.

 Step 3: File Summons and Complaint

-If the tenant does not respond or cure the violation, the landlord may file a Summons and Complaint with the local court, paying a filing fee (currently $195).
+If tenants do not respond or cure the violation, landlords may file a Summons and Complaint with the local court.
+Additionally, this process requires paying a filing fee (currently $195).

 Step 4: Serve the Summons and Complaint

-The landlord must serve the filed documents to the tenant according to Massachusetts Civil Procedure Rule 4.
+Landlords must serve the filed documents to tenants according to Massachusetts Civil Procedure Rule 4.

 Step 5: Tenant Answers the Complaint